 In a previous post, Religious Wars and Nationalism, I discussed two factors that play a major role in group cohesion.
 The first factor, which played a dominant role for the majority of human evolution, was extended and fictive kinship.
 This is what primarily held groups together during the Paleolithic.
-After the Neolithic Revolution, another factor came into play: religion.
+For those societies that became sedentary and agricultural, another factor came into play: religion.

-At about the same time, groups also began to identify themselves with particular city-states — this was the beginning of nationalism, the third major factor that creates group identity.
+During the course of the Neolithic transition, groups also began to identify themselves with particular city-states — this was the beginning of nationalism, the third major factor that creates group identity.
 Today, nationalism surely plays the dominant role in group cohesion around the world.
-One of the best treatments of this complex subject comes from Benedict Anderson’s classic book, Imagined Communities: Reflections on the Origin and Spread of Nationalism.
+One of the best treatments of this complex subject comes from Benedict Anderson’s Imagined Communities: Reflections on the Origin and Spread of Nationalism.

 Another approach to this subject comes from the sociologist Robert Bellah, who has written extensively on nationalism and what he calls “civil religion.”
 Carolyn Marvin and David Ingle elaborated Bellah’s notion of civil religion in their controversial and compelling article, “Blood Sacrifice and the Nation: Revisiting Civil Religion.”
 The article begins with a commonplace observation: “Americans live in a culture that is as religious as any that exists.”
 Few will argue this point, as the United States — along with countries such as Iran and Saudi Arabia — routinely rates highest in the world on measures of religiosity.
 Marvin and Ingle are not, however, referring to American Christianity.
 The religion of which they speak is American nationalism: